 Step 9: Cover with the rest of the pastry and glaze with egg.
 You should trim it around the edges for better presentation.
 I didn’t.
 Blame the wine I was testing…

 I cooked en croute (in pastry for us English plebs), rehydrated, blanched, deglazed, made a duxelles (mushroom reduction/paste) and wowed my In-Laws.
 Not bad for a Sunday afternoon of chatting and dirtying a few dishes.
-I highly recommend this recipe, it's more straight forward than you think it will be.
+I highly recommend this beef wellington recipe, it’s a dinner party crowd pleaser and more straight forward than you think it will be.